Performance is not enough: the story told by a Rashomon quartet

-\textbf{The story told by the neural network\footnote{The trained model strongly depends on the random initialization of the parameters.
-For different random seeds, very different models can be generated.
-One of them is an element of the Rashomon quartet.}.} For a neural network, the variables $x_1$ and $x_2$ are equally important and have a clear monotonic effect on $y$ predictions.
-Of the models considered so far, the effect of the $x_2$ variable is by far the strongest.
-Note that also the variable $x_3$ has a non-monotonic relationship with $y$.
+\textbf{The story told by the neural network\footnote{Consistently obtaining results in neural network fits is still hard, so this fit was ensured by controlling the random number seed and parameterization.}} (fourth column in Figure \ref{fig:quartet}).
+For a neural network, the variables $x_1$ and $x_2$ are equally important and have a monotonic effect on $y$.
+The effect of the $x_2$ variable is stronger than in the other three model fits.
+Curiously, $x_3$ has a non-monotonic relationship with $y$.

-Which story is true?
-If we limit ourselves solely to performance analysis, we may never know.
-For what it's worth, visual model analysis tools allow us to unveil a shred of mystery.

-In his conclusion, Anscombe writes: \textit{This article is emphatically not a catalog of useful graphical procedures in statistics.
+\textbf{Conclusions} Anscombe wrote: \textit{This article is emphatically not a catalog of useful graphical procedures in statistics.
 Its purpose is merely to suggest that graphical procedures are useful}.
-These ideas guide this work, to provide a simple set of models which all tell a different story.
-This Rashomon quartet will be useful for teaching, and for testing exploratory methods for understanding and comparing models.
-It hopefully motivates the development of more examples of Rashomon quartets to generally help with the understanding of predictive models.
+His ideas guide our work, to provide a simple set of models which all tell different stories.
+We hope that the Rashomon Quartet will be useful for teaching, and for testing exploratory methods for understanding and comparing models.
+It hopefully motivates the development of more examples of Rashomon quartets to help with the understanding of predictive models in general.
 Today, performance is not enough.

+Although the Rashomon Quartet models tell different stories, several aspects should be kept in mind.
+Correlated variables provide a simple framework on which to produce different fits.
+These relationships can be better examined using marginal profiles, or accumulated local effects~\citep{apley2020visualizing}.
+The four models of three predictors were carefully chosen, a simpler scenario containing two models and single predictor can also be used (see the Rashomon Couple in Appendix A).